Free delivery over PKR 5,000 · COD nationwide

 Immunity Boosting Supplements for Spring: Complete Guide

-Spring in Pakistan is complicated.
-The weather finally turns pleasant, the jacaranda trees bloom across Islamabad, and the air fills with something that, depending on your immune system, is either…
+Spring here is complicated.
+The weather turns pleasant and the jacaranda trees bloom across Islamabad.
+But for many Pakistanis, the air also fills with pollen.

-The right supplements can genuinely make a difference here.
-Not in a vague, marketing-speak way, but in a specific, evidence-backed sense: certain nutrients are foundational to immune function, deficiencies in those nutrients are common in Pakistan for documented reasons, and restoring them through supplementation has measurable effects on how well the body defends itself.
-This is a guide to the immunity boosting supplements that matter most for spring in Pakistan, why they work, and how to use them sensibly.
+The right supplements can genuinely help here.
+Not in a vague, marketing way, but in a specific, evidence-backed sense.
+Certain nutrients are foundational to immunity.
+Deficiencies in them are common in Pakistan for documented reasons.
+Restoring them has measurable effects on how well the body defends itself.

 Why Spring Is an Immune-Vulnerable Season in Pakistan

-Third, the transition itself is immunologically stressful.
-Temperature swings between warm days and cold nights, changes in humidity, and shifts in eating patterns (particularly post-Ramadan, when many Pakistanis’ nutritional routines are in flux) all create conditions where immune gaps are more likely to show up as actual illness.
+Third, the transition itself is stressful for the body.
+Warm days and cold nights, shifting humidity, and changes in eating patterns all play a part.
+This is especially true post-Ramadan, when many people’s nutrition routines are in flux.
+Together they create conditions where immune gaps turn into actual illness.

-The good news is that targeted supplementation during this window has a good evidence base.
-Here’s what actually works.
+The good news is that targeted supplementation during this window has a solid evidence base.
+Here is what actually works.

 Vitamin D: The Foundation of Spring Immunity

-Vitamin D isn’t just a bone nutrient.
-It’s a steroid hormone that regulates hundreds of genes, including many that govern immune function.
-Vitamin D activates T-cells and macrophages, the front-line defenders against pathogens.
-It modulates inflammatory responses, helping prevent the kind of cytokine overreaction that makes viral illnesses worse.
-Low Vitamin D is consistently associated with increased frequency and severity of respiratory infections in large population studies.
+It activates T-cells and macrophages, the front-line defenders against pathogens.
+It also calms inflammation, helping prevent the kind of overreaction that makes viral illness worse.
+Low Vitamin D is consistently linked with more frequent and more severe respiratory infections.

-For spring supplementation, doses between 2,000 and 5,000 IU daily are commonly recommended for adults who are deficient, with 10,000 IU being used therapeutically under medical supervision.
-Vit KD provides 10,000 IU of Vitamin D3 combined with Vitamin K2 — the K2 is important because it directs calcium to bones rather than arteries, making high-dose D3 supplementation safer.
-For a lower-dose daily option, Meth D combines Vitamin D3 with Vitamin B12, addressing two common Pakistani deficiencies simultaneously.
+For spring, doses of 2,000 to 5,000 IU daily are common for deficient adults.
+Higher doses up to 10,000 IU are used therapeutically under medical supervision.
+Vit KD provides 10,000 IU of Vitamin D3 with Vitamin K2.
+The K2 matters because it directs calcium to bones rather than arteries, making high-dose D3 safer.
+For a lower daily dose, Meth D combines Vitamin D3 with Vitamin B12, covering two common Pakistani deficiencies at once.

 Vitamin C: More Than Just Oranges

-In Pakistan, subclinical Vitamin C insufficiency is common, particularly after winter when fruit intake often drops.
-For spring immune support, 500–1,000mg daily is a well-supported range.
-Cee 500mg provides a clean, daily-use dose, while Asco C effervescent delivers 1,000mg with excellent bioavailability in an enjoyable, fizzy format — particularly useful when you’re already fighting something or during high-pollen days when you want extra immune support.
+In Pakistan, mild Vitamin C shortfalls are common, especially after winter when fruit intake drops.
+For spring, 500 to 1,000mg daily is well supported.
+Cee 500mg gives a clean daily dose.
+Asco C effervescent delivers 1,000mg with excellent absorption in a fizzy format, handy when you are already fighting something or during high-pollen days.

 Zinc: The Immune Mineral Most Pakistanis Don’t Get Enough Of

-Zinc deficiency is widespread in South Asia, including Pakistan, for reasons tied to diet: plant-heavy diets contain phytates that bind zinc and reduce absorption; food preparation methods that increase phytate content; and lower consumption of the most zinc-rich foods (red meat, shellfish) in many households for economic or cultural reasons.
+Zinc deficiency is widespread in South Asia, including Pakistan, mostly for dietary reasons.
+Plant-heavy diets contain phytates that bind zinc and reduce absorption.
+Some food preparation methods raise phytate content further.
+And the most zinc-rich foods, like red meat and shellfish, are eaten less in many households.

-For spring immunity, 15–25mg of elemental zinc daily is a reasonable supplementation target.
-Zinc is included in several multi-nutrient formulations, or can be taken as a standalone supplement.
-Take with food to minimise any stomach discomfort, and avoid taking zinc at the same time as iron supplements, as they compete for absorption.
+For spring, 15 to 25mg of elemental zinc daily is a reasonable target.
+Zinc appears in several multi-nutrient formulas, or you can take it on its own.
+Take it with food to avoid stomach upset, and not at the same time as iron, since the two compete for absorption.

 Vitamin B12 and the Energy-Immunity Connection

-B12 deficiency is common in Pakistan for reasons that are partly dietary (lower consumption of animal products in many households) and partly absorption-related (H. pylori infection, which is very prevalent in Pakistan, damages the stomach lining cells that produce intrinsic factor, the protein required for B12 absorption).
-People with untreated H. pylori can have B12 deficiency even with adequate dietary intake.
+B12 deficiency is common in Pakistan for two reasons.
+One is dietary, with lower intake of animal products in many homes.
+The other is absorption.
+H. pylori infection is very common here, and it damages the stomach cells that make intrinsic factor, the protein needed to absorb B12.
+People with untreated H. pylori can be deficient even with a good diet.

-B12 is required for DNA synthesis in rapidly dividing cells, which includes immune cells.
-Without adequate B12, the production of white blood cells is impaired.
-B12 deficiency also causes the kind of profound fatigue that undermines everything — when you’re exhausted, sleep is disrupted, cortisol patterns shift, and immune function suffers systemically.
-The energy and immune effects of B12 deficiency are tightly linked.
+B12 deficiency also causes deep fatigue that undermines everything.
+When you are exhausted, sleep is disrupted, cortisol patterns shift, and immunity weakens.
+The energy and immune effects of B12 are tightly linked.

-Meth D is a practical choice here because it combines methylcobalamin (the active form of B12, better retained than cyanocobalamin) with Vitamin D3, addressing both common deficiencies with a single product.
-For spring specifically, this combination makes a lot of sense.
+Meth D is a practical choice here.
+It combines methylcobalamin, the active form of B12 that the body retains better than cyanocobalamin, with Vitamin D3.
+For spring, that combination makes a lot of sense.

 Moringa: Pakistan’s Native Immune Superfood

-What makes Moringa interesting for Pakistani spring specifically is that it provides broad nutritional support rather than a single targeted nutrient.
-For people whose diets may be nutritionally inconsistent — which applies to a lot of people during post-Ramadan transition periods — Moringa is a sensible broad-spectrum supplement.
-MORR Moringa extract provides a standardised dose with documented levels of active compounds, which is important because raw moringa products vary significantly in potency.
+What makes it interesting for spring is its breadth.
+It offers broad nutritional support rather than a single nutrient.
+For people whose diets are inconsistent, as many are during the post-Ramadan period, that is sensible.
+MORR Moringa extract provides a standardised dose with documented active compounds, which matters because raw moringa products vary a lot in potency.

 Glutathione: The Master Antioxidant and Immune Regulator

-Glutathione is produced naturally in every cell of the body and serves as the primary antioxidant defence mechanism.
-During immune activation, when white blood cells are producing oxidative compounds to destroy pathogens, glutathione protects the immune cells themselves from oxidative damage.
-It also plays a direct role in lymphocyte proliferation — the process by which the immune system scales up its response to an infection.
+Glutathione is made naturally in every cell and is the body’s primary antioxidant defence.
+During immune activation, white blood cells produce oxidative compounds to kill pathogens.
+Glutathione protects the immune cells themselves from that damage.
+It also helps lymphocytes multiply, the process by which immunity scales up against an infection.

-Vitamin C also supports glutathione recycling, which is another reason combining these two supplements during spring makes practical sense.
+Vitamin C also helps recycle glutathione.
+That is another reason combining these two during spring makes sense.

 Fiber and Gut Health: The Immunity Foundation You Can’t See

-Around 70–80% of the immune system is located in and around the gut.
-The gut microbiome — the trillions of bacteria that inhabit the digestive tract — plays a critical role in training and regulating immune responses.
-Disrupted microbiome composition (dysbiosis) is consistently associated with impaired immune function and increased susceptibility to infection.
+Around 70 to 80% of the immune system sits in and around the gut.
+The gut microbiome, the trillions of bacteria in your digestive tract, helps train and regulate immune responses.
+A disrupted microbiome is consistently linked with weaker immunity and more infections.

-Spring and post-Ramadan periods often involve significant dietary disruptions that affect gut bacteria: erratic eating schedules, heavy fried foods, reduced fruit and vegetable intake, increased sugar consumption.
-Fiber from fruits, vegetables, and whole grains is the primary food source for beneficial gut bacteria.
-When fiber intake drops, the microbiome shifts in ways that reduce immune-supporting species.
+Spring and post-Ramadan periods often disrupt gut bacteria.
+Erratic eating, heavy fried foods, less fruit and veg, and more sugar all play a part.
+Fiber from fruits, vegetables, and whole grains is the main food source for good gut bacteria.
+When fiber drops, the microbiome shifts away from immune-supporting species.

-Supplementing fiber during nutritional disruption periods helps maintain microbiome health.
-Fybosim combines fiber with glutathione in a single product, making it an interesting dual-purpose option for spring gut and immune health.
-This is particularly relevant if your spring diet has been irregular or if you’ve experienced digestive disruption.
+Supplementing fiber during these disruptions helps keep the microbiome healthy.
+Fybosim combines fiber with glutathione in one product, a useful dual-purpose option for spring gut and immune health.
+It is especially relevant if your diet has been irregular or your digestion has been off.

 How to Build a Spring Immunity Stack

-Rather than trying to take everything at once, a practical spring immunity approach prioritises the most impactful and most commonly deficient nutrients first.
-Here’s a sensible progression:
+Rather than taking everything at once, prioritise the most impactful and most commonly deficient nutrients first.
+Here is a sensible progression.

 Core (High Priority)